-If an employee is to be granted severance, the Service Director must clearly identify efficiency savings and/or operational improvements that will be implemented.
+Severances can only be approved where the Service can clearly identify efficiency savings and/or operational improvements that will be implemented.
 Generally any proposal will be expected to include the deletion or redesign of the employee's or a related post.
-This could include techniques such as job design and/or alternative service delivery methods.
+This could include techniques such as job re-design and/or alternative service delivery methods.
 The list below is not exhaustive but provides an indication of the type of situations that could be considered to achieve the necessary savings:

-- The employee will not be replaced and the post will be deleted; - The employee will not be replaced, thus leaving the post vacant; - The employee will be replaced, but a vacant post at a lower grade in the structure will be deleted; - The vacant post will be re-designed on a lower grade; - The vacant post may be filled on a part time basis.
+- The employee will not be replaced and the post will be deleted - The employee will not immediately be replaced, thus leaving the post vacant, using vacancy management to support savings required

+- The employee will be replaced, but an alternative vacant post in the structure will be deleted - The vacant post will be re-designed on a lower grade - The vacant post will be filled on a part time basis - A budget will be deleted either on a one off or rolling basis.

 The employing service has to meet any associated cost of granting a severance application, including any payment to the Pension Fund (a "strain payment") to offset the liability arising from the early payment of an employee's pension scheme benefits and any other payments arising from the severance package.

-Taking this into account, a severance proposal can only be approved, by the Director, where financial savings of at least 100% of the annual salary can be recovered over a period of up to 5 years.
+The strain payment/cost can be paid in instalments over a 5 year period or as a lump sum.
+The repayment period is at the discretion of the employing Service.
+Taking this into account, a severance proposal can only be approved, by the Director, where financial savings of at least 100% of the annual salary inclusive of the cost of the severance can be recovered over a period of up to 5 years.

 In each case, the service will require to show how the existing workload will be delivered in the future on the basis of the proposal.
 The information will be shared with the Trade Unions and provided in writing.
+The Service Manager or Head of Service should discuss their proposals with Trade Union local stewards.
+A printout from HR Forms Online may aid/support discussions but will not be shared in full as this involves confidential financial information.